 Hi!
-My name is Katherine Wuestenfeld and I am an avid runner and RRCA Certified Running Coach born and raised in the Chicago suburbs!
+My name is Katherine Wuestenfeld and I am an avid runner and RRCA Certified Running Coach born and raised in the Chicago suburbs.
 I currently am living in the Northwest Suburbs with my husband, Ross, and our lab-mix, Lola (who makes a great running companion!).
-I have been a runner for over 10 years, beginning in middle school track and field as a 400 meter runner before later becoming a distance runner in high school.
+I have been a runner for over 12 years, beginning in middle school track and field as a 400 meter runner before later becoming a distance runner in high school.
 I had the privilege of being one of the cross-country and track and field captains for my high school team and was part of the state-qualifying cross-country team in 2010.
 After high school, I decided to focus my efforts academically and transitioned to road racing to stay in shape throughout college.
 I ran my first full marathon in 2012 as a freshman at the University of Illinois finishing in 4:10.
-It was after this race that I was hooked on the marathon, but took a few years off from marathon training to focus on my studies and dropped down to the half marathon distance.
-In 2015, I ran my second full marathon at the Chicago Marathon breaking 4 hours for the first time and finishing in 3:57.
-I returned again to Chicago in 2016 and ran a 3:38, just 3-minutes off of my Boston Qualifying time.
-In 2017, I ran my fourth marathon in a 3:49 in record-setting heat.
-I realized that if I wanted to keep chasing Boston that I needed to change up my approach and hired a running coach in January 2018.
-Since hiring my coach, I have set personal records in the 10K, Half Marathon, and most recently the Marathon, running a 3:28 and qualifying to run in the 2019 Boston Marathon, a goal for the last 6+ years.
+Since 2012, I have taken my marathon time from a 4:10 to a 3:07 and continue to chip away at it!

 I started running as a way to stay in shape; in high school, my parents encouraged each of us to participate in a team sport and I initially picked soccer.
 However, after 2 years, I realized the thing that I liked about soccer the most was the running piece and so I switched to distance running my junior year of high school.
 I wish I had found running earlier but I’m still glad that I found it at an early age.
 Over time, I have grown to view running not only as a way to stay in shape but as my stress-reliever and a huge part of my identity.
 Running has taught me a lot of valuable lessons that I can apply to all areas of my life, like creating a plan to reach a specific goal, and I hope to be able to share many of those lessons and inspire others reading this blog in their own running journeys!